kaitpw/Rvt_Docs_MCP/README.md

 - **Code Examples**: Get code examples for Revit API usage and make them accessible.
 See [RevitSdkSamples](https://github.com/jeremytammik/RevitSdkSamples).
-Or maybe even entire repos, like those from ricuan-io, Nice3point, chuongmep, and of course jeremytammik.
+Or maybe even entire repos, like those from ricuan-io, Nice3point, chuongmep, kilkellym, and of course jeremytammik.
 - **More Resources**: Add other content to the vector store.
 Candidates include tbc-related pdfs, random blog posts, and Autodesk University resources.